 Following the success of No 9 Competa, we found that we could not escape to our holiday home because it was popular throughout the season.
 Moving to Cómpeta was a long-term goal and so a plan was formed to find another town house to renovate.
 The search was narrowed down to two beautiful projects, one larger and one smaller.
 Unfortunately, we could not decide as we loved both so much and so we are now the proud (perhaps mad) owners of three Cómpeta townhouses.
-No 9 already available for rental will be joined by No 17 and No 8, which will both be renovated to the same high standards as No 9.
+No 9 and No 17 are already available for rental and will be joined in 2020 by No 8, which will be renovated to the same high standards as No 9 and No 17.

-All three town houses are located within a few steps of the Main Square, Plaza Almijara, with No 9 tucked away in the corner of the square itself.
-All three will feature pools, stunning roof top views, high-end quality furnishings, bespoke artwork and design, with the highest quality linens and towels for guest’s comfort.
+All three town houses are located within a few steps of the Main Square, Plaza Almijara.
+No 9 is tucked away in the corner of the square itself, thus offering fabulous views of the square.
+No 17 is less than a minutes walk away on a quiet street off of the square.
+All three will feature pools (No 9 has a courtyard pool and No 17 a rooftop pool), stunning roof top views, high-end quality furnishings, bespoke artwork and design, with the highest quality linens and towels for guest’s comfort.

-Our reviews are very complimentary, and we are very proud of them, take a look and see what previous guests have enjoyed about No 9 and Competa.
+Our reviews are very complimentary, and we are very proud of them, take a look and see what previous guests have enjoyed about No 9, No 17 and Competa.